Monday, June 28, 2021

 Here’s my version of the four types, using what those researchers and work by others has discovered:

-Consumers who engage in voluntary simplicity hold that by devoting less attention to acquiring material objects, they’ve more money and time to expend on meaningful experiences.
+Consumers who engage in voluntary simplicity decide that by devoting less attention to acquiring material objects, they’ve more money and time to expend on meaningful experiences.
 Their objectives are not to deprive themselves of creature comforts or avoid responsibilities to others, but rather to continually assess how best to allocate their resources in ways which develop enduring self-worth.

 Attract this category of prospective shoppers by adding to each offering the opportunity to learn something new.
 A subtheme motivation is to learn skills which will enable them to depend less on others, simplifying social relationships.